 Also, and this is what I kept reminding myself, if it is not an absolutely crucial question, it won’t hurt if you didn’t know all the answers.
 Leave some room for discovery for the actual trip.

-You might ask what I learned from my research and chatting to other travellers?
+You might ask what I learned from my research and chatting to other travelers?
 Read on!

 2. Take Care Of VACCINES